LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 directory.
 Additional information about the RAJA features used can be found in :ref:`features-label`.

-The examples demonstrate CPU execution (sequential, SIMD, OpenMP multithreading) and CUDA GPU execution.
+The examples demonstrate CPU execution (sequential, OpenMP multithreading) and GPU execution (CUDA and/or HIP).
 Examples that show how to use RAJA with other parallel programming model back-ends that are in development will appear in future RAJA releases.
 For adventurous users who wish to try experimental features, usage is similar to what is shown in the examples here.